Paradroid: Gameplay

-Goals and challenges
+Ending

-As well as achieving a high score, Paradroid players can aim to completely clear one or more ships of robots and to attain a successful transfer from the 001 Influence Device to the unstable 999 droid.
 Despite the instructions referring to a finite fleet, the Commodore 64 game never ends.
-When clearing the eighth ship called "Itsnotardenuff", the players are just placed back on the ship with higher-ranking droids on each deck.
+When clearing the eighth ship called "Itsnotardenuff", the players are just placed back on the final ship with higher-ranking droids on each deck.

 History

 Development

-During the development of the original game, Andrew Braybrook kept a diary that was published in Zzap!64 magazine, in which he stated:
+During development of the original game, Braybrook kept a diary that was published monthly in Zzap!64 magazine, in which he stated:

 The thing you actually play with are robots shown from above.
 There's going to be lots of them.
 If you want to know more about a particular robot what you do is log-on to a computer terminal.
 From there you can sift through all the robots and get large side view pictures and you can select things to get more information.
 I've been working hard on it for about four weeks, but I was working on utilities—programs to help make the finished game—for a couple of weeks before that.
 I always like to do the character set first because it buys time while you're thinking about the rest of it.
 It's probably the easiest thing that you can do.

 It's not really an arcade adventure—it leans more towards arcade.
 Gribbly's I wanted to be a non-violent game.
 All of the zapping and violence that I couldn't get into Gribbly's will be going into this one.
 Last week we designed the game's 20-deck space-ship, but I'd like to actually build one just to make sure it all works—all the lift shafts tie up and the decks fit together.
 Maybe I'll try using Lego.
 Dunno, it might work.